narphorium/coding-agent/README.md

 OPENAI_API_KEY=your_openai_api_key
 ```

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```

-4. Open `http://localhost:3000` in your browser
+5. Open `http://localhost:3000` in your browser

 ## Usage

-1. **Clone a Repository**: Enter a GitHub URL to clone a repository into the sandbox
+1. **Clone a Repository**: Enter a GitHub URL in the repository selector to clone it into the sandbox
+2. **Select AI Model**: Choose your preferred model from the dropdown (GPT-4o, GPT-4o Mini, GPT-4 Turbo, or GPT-3.5 Turbo)
-2. **Chat with the Agent**: Describe your coding task or goal in natural language
+3. **Chat with the Agent**: Describe your coding task or goal in natural language
-3. **Watch the Agent Work**: The agent will autonomously explore the codebase, read files, and execute code to accomplish your task
+4. **Monitor Progress**: Watch real-time tool execution and results as the agent works
+5. **View Results**: See file changes, code execution outputs, and task completion status

 ## Example Tasks